slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"We learn 10% of what we read, 20% of what we hear, 30% of what we see, 50% of what we see and hear, 70% of what we discuss, 80% of what we experience and 95% of what we teach to others."
 -- William Glasser*

+> *"When you take the free will out of education, that turns it into schooling."
+-- John Taylor Gatto*

 > *"Self-education is, I firmly believe, the only kind of education there is."
 -- Isaac Asimov*

+> *"The school prepares us for a world that does not exist."
+-- Albert Camus*

+> *"When a subject becomes totally obsolete we make it a required course."
+-- Peter Drucker*

+> *"If you think education is expensive, try ignorance."
+-- Andy McIntyre*

+> *"Learning starts with failure; the first failure is the beginning of education."
+-- John Hersey*

+> *"Spoon feeding in the long run teaches us nothing but the shape of the spoon."
+-- E.M.
+Forster*

 Hints: